ncatlab/nlab-content/pages/2/5/6/4/4652/content.md

 such that $f e=g e$.
 An example of a special type of a fork is an [[equalizer]].
 Another example is a _reflexive fork_, where $C = A$ and $f e = 1_A$.

+Note that, technically speaking, the diagram above may not commute, since $f$ and $g$ themselves are not necessarily equal.
+(But some authors, especially when talking about [[equalizers]], loosely use the term "[[commutative diagram]]" even in this case.)

 A dual notion is also called a fork, but some people distinguish forks and coforks.